French Language Services Act: The Act

 The primary purpose of the Act was to consolidate and formalize government policies and regulations around the provision of French language services.
 The Act guaranteed francophones in 26 designated areas of the province a right to local French services from the provincial government.
 Two more cities were designated as French language service areas after the Act came into effect.

 Francophones living outside of the designated areas can receive services in French by accessing government services located in the designated areas or by directly contacting the head offices of government ministries.
 The provision and coordination of French language services is managed by the Ministry of Francophone Affairs.

 The French Language Services Act does not cover public agencies such as hospitals, nursing homes or the Children's Aid Society.
 However, these agencies may ask to be officially designated as providers of services in French by the Cabinet.
 Once designated, the agencies must provide French-language services just as the ministries do.
 Other partially funded provincial and municipal agencies may develop their own policies regarding French language services.
-For instance, Ontario public libraries within FLSA designated areas are not bound by the Act, however the Ontario Libraries Acts section 20 (b) states that public library boards "shall seek to provide library services in the French language, where appropriate".
+For instance, Ontario public libraries within FLSA designated areas are not bound by the Act, however Ontario's Public Libraries Acts section 20 (b) states that public library boards "shall seek to provide library services in the French language, where appropriate".

 The Act also does not legislate any responsibilities upon individual municipalities to provide French language services, although a municipality may choose to do so of its own accord.

 The Act was introduced in 1986 by Bernard Grandmaître, Minister of Francophone Affairs in the Liberal government of David Peterson, and passed successfully.
 It provided for a three-year implementation period, and the law officially came into effect on November 18, 1989.

 In November 2021, it was announced that The Act would be modernized.
 As a first phase they streamlined the process to apply to become a designation French providing business.
 They as updated government identification to now allow the use of French characters.